Dispelling the Myths About Cannabis

 Some of this information was prepared by the National Cannabis Prevention and Information Centre in Australia and used with permission.
 Some information may not be accurate for U.S. readers.

-Dawna Weiss, PMP, CN
+Dawna Weiss, CN, PMP

 Founded by clinical nutritionist, body-talk practitioner, and herbalist, Dawna Rider-Weiss, Inspired Living aligns your mind, body, and soul by delivering a scientific, clinical approach to food and herbs with an ancient but modern process for applying spiritual practices in everyday life.
 Schedule a session with Dawna by texting (916) 761-8431.